What are the economic side effects or by-products that affect uninvolved third parties called?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-The term for economic side effects or by-products that affect uninvolved third parties is known as externalities.
-Externalities occur when the actions of individuals or firms have a wider impact on third parties who are not directly involved in the transaction.
-These effects can be either positive or negative.
+The correct term for the economic side effects or by-products that affect uninvolved third parties is "externalities."
+Externalities occur when the actions of individuals or businesses have repercussions that impact others who are not directly involved in a transaction.
+These can be positive or negative.
+For example, negative externalities, such as pollution from a factory, impose costs on surrounding communities that are not reflected in the market price of the goods produced.
+Conversely, positive externalities, like the benefits of a well-maintained public park, provide advantages to people who didn't contribute to the park's upkeep.

 Subscribe